SAFETAG/SAFETAG/docs/audit_content.md

   * summary - A short - two to three sentence - basic overview of the vulnerability.
   * description - An longer in-depth - two to three paragraph - overview of the vulnerability.
   * approach - Step-by-step explanation of the methodology used that is tool agnostic.
-  * threats - The threats that are associated with this specific vulnerability.
+  * risks - The risks that are associated with this specific vulnerability.
   * recommendation - The recommended fix to address this problem.
   * resources - Guidance on how to seek out support to address this issue.
   * skills - The skills needed to address the problem identified.